 It begs the question, how can a nation have both?
 What happens in these instances, where they may disagree?

 Elected council and chiefs are an enacted system put in place through the Indian Act in 1876, as Canada desired a more recognizable way for the Indigenous communities to communicate with the government and represent their respective nations.
 This policy set out to eradicate the concept of hereditary chiefs, something westernized democracy was not familiar with.

-Hereditary chiefs can hold many different positions, and have different powers within a community including leadership, territory and land.
-Each Indigenous community has their own decision-making processes on the traditional leadership of their community, many following a matriarchal line.
+Hereditary chiefs can hold many different positions and have different powers within a community including leadership, territory and land.
+Each Indigenous community has their own decision-making processes on the traditional leadership of its community, many following a matriarchal line.

 The traditional governance structures of many nations were part of a productive and highly evolved society pre-contact, and many lost the traditions of these structures throughout Canada’s history, including the undermining of women and elders in leadership roles.

 At the enactment of An Act for the Gradual Enfranchisement of Indians, the better management of Indian Affairs, and to extend the provisions of the Act in 1869, elected band councils were established and enforced, in an attempt to assimilate Indigenous people into the proposed newcomer culture of the colonists through westernized voting, elections, and democratic councils.

 Elected Chief and council only have jurisdiction within the reserve land borders and must go through an electoral process every two years.
 For more on their duties, according to the Indian Act, read Indian Act and Elected Chief and Band Council System.